xdy-temporary/tmpMaptoolDocs/Hit_Check_Function.md

 Checks the value of an attack result against a target's defense.
-If the attack is greater than or equal to the defense, it outputs “Hit!” or “Miss.”
+If the attack is greater than or equal to the defense, it outputs "Hit\!" or "Miss."

 function HitCheck(attackResult,targetName,TargetDefense)